-WALK REVIEW: 10th March 2016
+WALK REVIEW: 10th March 2016 and 21st December 2022

-I did this walk several years ago when I was training for the West Highland Way and I had been looking forward to doing it again.
+I first did this walk in 2009 when I was training for the West Highland Way and I had been looking forward to doing it again.
 That first time, a family friend – Archie – came along with me so I thought of him often today and decided I would give him a call to come on a future walk with me.
 There is an old railway line between Kilmarnock and Irvine which we used to cycle together, perhaps he would like to walk it with me this time….
 Being in his eighties, I find it pretty amazing that he is still fit enough for me to consider asking him on a walk!!
 Good old Archie 🙂

 This is such a beautiful walk and really shows off all that the Irvine Valley has to offer.
 I do believe that you would be hard pushed to find a nicer disused railway walk in Scotland!